Briefly in the News:

 Shopping at Amazon?
-We can get a donation (Amazon donates, not you)
+AARF can get a donation (Amazon donates, not you)

 If you shop at Amazon, you can do so with no changes to you (all prices, shipping etc. are exactly the same as if you went through your normal Amazon portal), but in this case, Amazon will donate a percentage (0.5%) of the purchase price to AARF (AARC).